Contacts & Glasses That Enhance Performance

 "See clearly and stylishly - shop eyewear and opticals now!"

 Enhance Your Game with Colored Lenses

 Special tinted eyewear may add a winning edge to your game.
 Depending upon the lighting conditions, it’s not always simple to “keep your eye on the ball”.
-Hunters favor shooting glasses with amber tinted lenses, which highlight the contrast of birds flying against an overcast, dim sky.
-Golfers tend to gain the largest benefit from green tinted lenses.
+Hunters favour shooting glasses with amber-tinted lenses, which highlight the contrast of birds flying against an overcast, dim sky.
+Golfers tend to gain the largest benefit from green-tinted lenses.

 A wide range of specialized tints for specific indoor and outdoor sports are available.
 These lenses can improve visibility and contrast in a diversity of environments.
 Ask your eye doctor or optician for more information about which lenses can help raise your scores.

 Don’t Let Light Get in the Way